statycc/loop-fission/README.md

 **Changes**

-- The programs files are flattened under `prog/`
+- The program files are flattened under `prog/`
     - some utility scripts may not work because of this change
     - modify `utilities/benchmark_list` to fix

-- I wrote run.sh to run timing on all examples with single command
+- I wrote `run.sh` to run timing on all examples with single command
     - timing options are default: average of 5 runs / each example
     - dataset size defaults to `STANDARD_DATASET`
-    - it takes maybe 45 min - 1h to time all examples this way
+    - it takes about 30 min to time all examples this way
     - there are a few command line flags, see script for usage
+    - `utilities/time_benchmark.sh` is modified to output results in tabular format

 There are also bunch of modifiable options, as explained in the readme below